Ben-Jarvis/TEMP-crazy-tutorials-2024/docs/project_description.rst

 Project description
 ===================

+In this project, you will learn how to program a Crazyflie to find and precisely land on a platform with the help of minimal sensory information.
+Additionally, you will use sensor readings to avoid the obstacles present in the environment.
-In this project, all students have to perform the following task in the simulator based on `Webots <https://cyberbotics.com/>`_, which provides the same sensor readings and control outputs as those in the real world.
+In the first three weeks, all students have to individually perform the following task in Webots simulator.
-The leaderboard page will display the simulation performance of all students' algorithms based on the uploaded code.
-In the last three weeks, all students will compete as groups to achieve the same task on the real drone.
+In the last three weeks. all students will compete as groups to achieve the same task on the real drone.

 Task overview
 -------------